 Housing Authority means the Housing Authority referred to in section 6(4) of the Housing Act 1980 as in force after commencement.

 6 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
-51 had not come into operation.
+51 Table item 31 part of the amendment to s.
+55(5) had not come into operation.
 It reads as follows:

 51. Various written laws amended